 A regular fixture at fashion weeks, Charlie Porter has become a leading voice in fashion, documenting the industry in his former title as menswear critic for the Financial Times.

 Porter became an arts editor at Esquire as well as writing about fashion under a pseudonym for The Face before he was appointed the deputy fashion editor at the The Guardian in 2000.
 During his time at The Guardian, Porter joined the handful of critics banned from certain fashion shows for writing such scathing reviews.
 Later serving tenures at GQ and Fantastic Man, Porter became a freelancer in 2012.
-In 2014, he was appointed menswear critic at the Financial Times, where he worked until October 2018.
+Two years later, he was appointed menswear critic at the Financial Times, where he worked until October 2018.

 Today, Porter holds a position on a selection of panels for both Newgen Men and Fashion East.
 Recently, he has also appeared in panels and conversation with designers Nasir Mazhar and James Long and is recurrently a guest on ShowStudio evaluating fashion shows.